aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-gradient-addition/_index.md

 page.save("RadialGradient.ps");
 ```

-## Common Use Cases for Radial Gradient
+## Common use cases for radial gradient
 - **Background fills** for flyers, brochures, or certificates where a subtle color shift adds depth.
 - **Highlighting focal points** such as logos or call‑to‑action buttons in a PDF that will later be converted to PostScript.
 - **Creating realistic lighting effects** in technical diagrams or engineering schematics.